 Speaking of quality…you know the saying ‘you only have one chance to make a first impression’?
 Well that’s true for email, too.
 The first thing people see is the subject line, so make it count.
 If you’re thinking a discount is the way to do this, you’re wrong.
 According to research from Yes Lifecycle Marketing, emails from brands with special offers in their subject lines tend to underperform when compared to those without them.
 In fact, emails without explicit offers in their subject lines have 28 percent higher open rates with the exception of loyalty incentive offers, which have a nine percent higher open rate, 20 percent higher click rate, and 12 percent higher CTO rate than emails with subject lines without offers.

-The morale of the story?
+The moral of the story?
 Engagement is fatigue’s Kryptonite.
 Make sure you’re sending recipients what they want, when they want it and continually test and adjust as needed to keep your email marketing calendar fresh.

 Also published on Medium.